cestastanford/hdlab-web/_posts/2014-08-20-idiographic-diagramming-plus-linked-data.md

 ---

-An idiographic approach to data visualization and the construction of diagrams to support the research process.
-Navigation of three-dimensional data model by exploring one entity type at a time.
+These are notes on how to implement our idiographic approach to data visualization for the Grand Tour project using a linked data model.
+This is our first experiment with what we hope will be a useful tool for navigating, curating, and generating linked data in the research process.
+It involves the navigation of a multi-dimensional data model by exploring one entity type at a time.
+The other key component is the creation of a schema through the process of creating and defining entities, attributes, and relationships.
+In other words, the categorizing process that is part of thinking through the research materials and organizing thoughts can be captured and published as a research product.

 ##Three Primary Views